open-telemetry/opentelemetry-collector-contrib/exporter/elasticexporter/README.md

 # Elastic native support for OpenTelemetry

-ℹ️ Since version 7.13, Elastic supports OTLP ingest directly.
-The native OTLP support of Elastic is the recommended integration.
-This means you can use an [OTLP exporter](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/otlpexporter) and no longer need the OpenTelemetry Collector Exporter for Elastic to send data to Elastic.

-**The `otlp` exporter is the recommended solution to integrate the OpenTelemetry Collector to Elastic.**
+ℹ️ Since version 7.13, Elastic supports native OTLP ingestion.
+This means you can use an [OTLP exporter](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/otlpexporter) to send data to Elastic, instead of the OpenTelemetry Collector Exporter for Elastic. **The `otlp` exporter is the recommended way to integrate the OpenTelemetry Collector to Elastic.**

 For more details, see the [Elastic documentation to integrate with OpenTelemetry](https://www.elastic.co/guide/en/apm/get-started/current/open-telemetry-elastic.html).